 Day 1 Arrival.
 Stay at Entebbe Resort or Lindsay Cottages.

 Day 2 Mabamba Bay

 Today we visit Mabamba Village and its adjacent swamp, a labyrinth of channels and lagoons.
 The Swamp is about 52km from the Kampala.
-The road to Mabamba winds its way through areas of secondary forest and agricultural land attracting Red headed Lovebird, African Crowned Hornbills, and a range of sunbirds including the Green headed, Green, Red-chested, Collared, Marico and Scarlet chested.
-We shall stop over at Mpigi Swamp to look out for the Papyrus Gonolek and the White winged warbler.
+The road to Mabamba winds its way through areas of secondary forest and agricultural land attracting Red-headed Lovebird, African Crowned Hornbills, and a range of sunbirds including the Green-headed, Green, Red-chested, Collared, Marico and Scarlet-chested.
+We shall stop over at Mpigi Swamp to look out for the Papyrus Gonolek and the White-winged Warbler.
 The road ultimately ends at a papyrus reedbed adjoining Lake Victoria.
 On the hand peddled canoes, we explore a maze of channels and mud flats for the majestic Shoebill.
 We should have a very good chance of seeing this magnificent bird, although as in all wildlife watching sightings can never be guaranteed!
-Mabamba also offers a large selection of other species which might include African Pygmy Goose, the rare Lesser Jacana, Carruthers’ Cisticola, African Fish eagle, Winding Cisticola, Fan-tailed Widow bird, Blue-breasted Bee-eater etc. The rare and Elusive Statunga antelope also occurs here but it is very shy and rarely seen.
-We also expect to encounter the spot necked Otter in one of the channels that we shall peddle through.
-O/n in Kampala/Lindsay
+Mabamba also offers a large selection of other species which might include African Pygmy Goose, the rare Lesser Jacana, Carruthers’ Cisticola, African Fish Eagle, Winding Cisticola, Fan-tailed Widowbird, Blue-breasted Bee-eater etc. The rare and Elusive Statunga antelope also occurs here but it is very shy and rarely seen.
+We also expect to encounter the Spot-necked Otter in one of the channels that we shall peddle through.
+One night in Kampala or Lindsay Cottages